 To join Booster KiwiSaver, you need to be:

-- a New Zealand citizen, or entitled to live in New Zealand indefinitely; and - living or normally living in New Zealand (with some exceptions); and - under the age of eligibility for New Zealand superannuation (currently 65).
+- a New Zealand citizen, or entitled to live in New Zealand indefinitely; and - living or normally living in New Zealand (with some exceptions).

 Government employees serving outside New Zealand may also be eligible to join in certain circumstances.